shakir5154/How-does-a-bike-share-navigate-speedy-success/README.md

 6. **Export Summary File**
    - A CSV file containing average ride lengths is generated for further analysis.

-## Instructions

-### Prerequisites
-- Ensure you have Python installed on your machine.
-- Install the required libraries using: `pip install pandas numpy matplotlib seaborn`.

-### Running the Code
-1. Clone the repository: `git clone https://github.com/shakir5154/divvy-bikes-analysis.git`
-2. Navigate to the project directory: `cd divvy-bikes-analysis`
-3. Run the Jupyter Notebook: `jupyter notebook`

 ## Contributing

 Contributions are welcome!
 If you find any issues or have suggestions for improvements, feel free to open an issue or submit a pull request.

-## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.